Alan Young

-Alan Young (born Angus Young; November 19, 1919 – May 19, 2016) was a British, Canadian, and American actor, comedian, and radio and television host, whom TV Guide called "the Charlie Chaplin of television".
-His notable roles include Wilbur Post in the television comedy Mister Ed (1961–1966) and voicing Disney's Scrooge McDuck for over 40 years, first in the 1974 Disneyland Records album An Adaptation of Dickens' Christmas Carol, Performed by The Walt Disney Players.
-This was followed by the Academy Award-nominated short film Mickey's Christmas Carol (1983) and then in various other films, TV series and video games up until his death.
+Alan Young (born Angus Young; 19 November 1919 - 19 May 2016) was a British actor.
+Young is best known for portraying Wilbur Post in the television comedy Mister Ed (1961–1966) and voicing Disney's Scrooge McDuck for over 40 years, beginning in the 1974 Disneyland Records album An Adaptation of Dickens' Christmas Carol, Performed by The Walt Disney Players.
+He again voiced Scrooge in the Academy Award-nominated short film Mickey's Christmas Carol (1983) and continued in the role in various other films, television series and video games up until his death.
+He was considered by TV Guide to be "the Charlie Chaplin of television".

 During the 1940s and 1950s, Young starred in his own variety-comedy sketch shows The Alan Young Show on radio and television, the latter gaining him two Emmy Awards in 1951.
-He also appeared in a number of feature films, starting from 1946, including the 1960 film The Time Machine and from the 1980s gaining a new generation of viewers appearing in numerous Walt Disney Productions films as both an actor and voice actor.
+He also appeared in a number of feature films, starting from 1946, including the 1960 film The Time Machine and from the 1980s gaining a new generation of viewers appearing in numerous Walt Disney Productions films as an actor.

-Early life
+Early life and education

-Young was born as Angus Young on November 19, 1919, in North Shields, Northumberland, England, to Scottish parents.
-In his later years he claimed he had been born in 1924.
+Young was born as Angus Young on 19 November 1919, in North Shields, Northumberland, England, to Scottish parents.
+In his later years, he claimed he had been born in 1924.
 His father was a mine worker and a tap dancer, and his mother was a singer.
 The family moved to Edinburgh, Scotland, when Young was a toddler and to West Vancouver, British Columbia, Canada, when he was six years old.
 Young came to love radio when bedridden as a child because of severe asthma.
+In a 1967 interview he credited Christian Science for his healing of asthma.

-By the time he was in high school, Young had his own comedy radio series on the CBC network, but he left it during the Second World War to serve in the Royal Canadian Navy.
-He later resigned his Navy commission after learning he would be spending his time writing for a Navy show, and he attempted to join the Canadian Army.
-According to some sources, the Army rejected him due to his childhood asthma.
+By the time he entered high school, Young had his own comedy radio series on the CBC network, but he left it during the Second World War to serve in the Royal Canadian Navy.

+Young later resigned his Navy commission after learning he would be spending his time writing for a Navy show, and he attempted to join the Canadian Army.
+According to some sources, the Army rejected him owing to his childhood asthma.